bczsalba/pytermgui/docs/future.md

 ## **8.1.0** - A better YAML styling engine

 The current YAML styling works, but doesn't support quite as much as I would like it to.
-CSS, as <sub>as hideous as it can be</sub> does some things very well: being able to apply styles to specific elements individually, swapping style groups on the fly and integration with the scripting language, just to name a few.
+CSS, as <sub>as hideous as it can be</sub> does some things well: being able to apply styles to specific elements individually, swapping style groups on the fly and integration with the scripting language, just to name a few.

 With this update, our YAML files should do more or less the same as CSS, but in a more thought-out manner, with clear and readable syntax.